On boundedness of singularities and minimal log discrepancies of Koll\'ar components

 Recall that the Weil index of a Fano variety $X$ is the largest integer $q$ such that $-K_X\sim_\bQ qA$ for some Weil divisor $A$ on $X$.
-If Conjecture \ref{conj:bdd for mldK} were true, it would imply that the Weil index of weakly special Fano varieties is bounded from above by some dimensional constant; otherwise the orbifold cone construction will produce counterexamples to Conjecture \ref{conj:bdd for mldK}.
-We suspect that a stronger statement may hold.
+A Fano variety $X$ is said to be weakly special if $(X,D)$ is log canonical for every effective $\bQ$-divisor $D\sim_\bQ -K_X$.
+If Conjecture \ref{conj:bdd for mldK} were true, it would imply the following conjecture; otherwise the orbifold cone construction will produce counterexamples to Conjecture \ref{conj:bdd for mldK}.

 \begin{conj} Let $n\in\bN^*$.
-Then there exists some constant $N>0$ depending on $n$ such that the Weil index of any $n$-dimensional K-semistable Fano variety is at most $N$. \end{conj}
+Then there exists some constant $N>0$ depending on $n$ such that the Weil index of any $n$-dimensional weakly special Fano variety is at most $N$. \end{conj}

+We suspect that the above conjecture may hold even for K-semistable Fano varieties.
 Our main intuition comes from toric examples: while a weighted projective space can have arbitrarily large Weil index, it is K-semistable only when it's $\bP^n$.
-If the above conjecture is true, it may provide strong evidence towards Shokurov's boundedness conjecture for mld, since every klt singularity admits a unique K-semistable valuation up to rescaling (see \cite{XZ-uniqueness}), although it is not divisorial in general.
+If this is true, it may provide strong evidence towards Shokurov's boundedness conjecture for mld, since by \cite{XZ-uniqueness} every klt singularity admits a unique K-semistable valuation.